-Usually, there are four points at home that need to apply the angle stop valves.
-Cold water angle stop valve on lavatories water spout, wash basin.
-Washbowl on the fixture separately needs hot and cold angle stop valves.
+Usually, there are four points at home that need to apply the angle stop valves—cold water angle stop valve on lavatories water spout, wash basin.
+The washbowl on the fixture separately needs hot and cold angle stop valves.

 What Are the Primary Advantages and Disadvantages of Angle Valves?